Yori1999/search_path/README.md

     - `types`: total hits for each type of media present in the results
     - `genres`: total hits for each genre present in the results
     - `year`: total hits for each decade in the results
+- `suggestions`: list of suggested phrases when the query has mispelled words

 ### Additional search: look for a certain title
 You can obtain information about a certain title if you know its id.
 For doing that, use the base URL http://localhost:8080/titles, and include the id of the title you're looking for as a path parameter, in the way http://localhost:8080/titles/:id.
 If no title with the given id is found, the response will be empty.
 Otherwise, the returned JSON will contain the following fields: